Career Definition for Special Education Teachers

-Special education teachers must have excellent communication skills so that they can interact with students, parents and educators.
-They must be able to work with students in one-on-one and group settings, understanding the abilities and needs of each child.
-They must have good computer skills for detailed record-keeping of each student's progress, and familiarity with assistive technology devices used in the classroom.
-Special education teachers must be encouraging, creative and flexible, with the ability to motivate students and inspire the confidence needed to attempt new tasks.
+Special education teachers must have excellent communication skills so that they can interact with students, parents, and educators.
+They must be able to work with students in both one-on-one and group settings, while understanding the abilities and needs of each child.
+They must have good computer skills for detailed record-keeping of each student's progress and familiarity with assistive technology devices used in the classroom.
+Special education teachers must be encouraging, creative, and flexible, with the ability to motivate students and inspire the confidence needed to attempt new tasks.

 Economic Outlook and Financial Forecast

-The U.S. Bureau of Labor Statistics (BLS) predicted 6% job growth for special education teachers in general from 2012-2022, which was slower than average.
-However, faster-than-average growth of 16% in employment for special education preschool teachers was forecast during that same decade.
-The BLS reported in 2012 that the mean annual earnings for special education teachers at the elementary school level were $56,130, with the highest-paid ten percent earning more than $83,000.
-In that same year, mean annual earnings for special education teachers at the secondary school level were slightly higher, at $60,090.
-The top-paid ten percent of these teachers made over $89,000 per year.
+The U.S. Bureau of Labor Statistics (BLS) predicted 6% job growth for special education teachers in general from 2014-2024, which is about average.
+However, a faster-than-average growth of 9% in employment for special education preschool teachers is forecast during that same decade.
+The BLS reported in 2015 that the median annual earnings for special education teachers at the kindergarten and elementary school level were $55,810, with the highest-paid ten percent earning more than $86,990.
+In that same year, median annual earnings for special education teachers at the secondary school level were slightly higher, at $58,500.
+The top-paid ten percent of these teachers made over $94,200 per year.

 Alternate Career Options

-Normally earning a bachelor's degree in recreational therapy or a similar field, these therapists work with people who have physical, emotional and cognitive disabilities.
-They assess clients, create treatment plans and implement programs that use recreation activities such as music, games and sports in therapeutic ways.
-An annual median salary of $42,280 was earned by recreational therapists in 2012, according to the BLS, and average employment growth of 13% was projected during the 2012-2022 decade.
+Normally, after earning a bachelor's degree in recreational therapy or a similar field, these therapists work with people who have physical, emotional, and cognitive disabilities.
+They assess clients, create treatment plans, and implement programs that use recreational activities such as music, games, and sports in therapeutic ways.
+An annual median salary of $45,890 was earned by recreational therapists in 2015, according to the BLS, and faster-than-average employment growth of 12% was projected during the 2014-2024 decade.

 Requiring at least a master's degree, jobs in this profession involve treating disabled or injured individuals through the use of everyday activities as therapy.
-Much faster-than-average job growth of 29% was anticipated by the BLS from 2012-2022, and a median wage of $75,400 per year was reported in 2012.
+A much-faster-than-average job growth of 27% is anticipated by the BLS from 2014-2024, and a median wage of $80,150 per year was reported in 2015.